pritamzope/OS/README.md

 Global_Descriptor_Table contains code that sets up GDT in both x86 NASM Assembly and in C.

+Interrupt_Descriptor_Table contains code that sets up IDT in C with interrupt service routines.

 GUI contains graphics related programs in C for drawing boxes, DOSBox GUI etc.

 OS Calculator contains an x86 calculator program capable to run on booting.